Litigation Tracker

 On October 3, the district court denied the government’s request for an administrative stay during the government shutdown.

 American Federation of Government Employees, AFL-CIO v.
 United States Office of Management and Budget, Case No. 3:25-cv-08302 (N.D.
 Cal.).
 On September 30, AFGE and AFSCME filed a complaint asking the court to declare and set aside OMB and OPM’s purported authorization to administer RIFs during a government shutdown, and enter preliminary and permanent injunctive relief.
-On October 4, the Union filed a motion for a temporary restraining order, and a hearing on the TRO will take place on October 16.
+On October 28, the court issued a preliminary injunction enjoining RIFs during the shutdown at over twenty federal agencies for any program that includes bargaining unit members from AFGE, AFSCME, NFFE, SEIU, NAGE, NTEU, IFPTE, and AFT.
+On November 14, the court ordered Defendants to file a report on what actions have been taken on the RIFs issued as of October 1.
+The report is due on November 21.

 AmeriCorps: Elev8 Baltimore, Inc. v.
 Corp. for National and Community Service, Case No. 1:25-cv-01458-NJM (D. Md.)
 On July 7, 2025, the district court granted in part a preliminary injunction, ordering the reinstatement of AmeriCorps unionized employees; prohibiting the defendants from firing any more Americorps employees, sending them RIF notices, or placing them on administrative leave; and ordering the reinstatement of all NCCC projects, VISTA programs, and AmeriCorps funding.

 FMCS: American Federation of Teachers, AFL-CIO v.
 Goldstein, Case No. 1:25-cv-03072 (S.D.N.Y).
 On May 19, 2025, the district court denied the preliminary injunction as moot in light of the injunction entered in State of Rhode Island v.
 Trump.
-Oral argument will be scheduled for November, exact dates TBD.
+A hearing will be scheduled after the government shutdown ends.

 Department of Education: Somerville Public Schools v.
 Trump, Case No. 1:25-cv-10677 (D. Mass.) (lead case: State of New York v.
 McMahon, Case No. 1:25-cv-10601 (D. Mass)).
 On May 22, 2025, the district court granted the Plaintiffs’ motion for a preliminary injunction, enjoining the Defendants from carrying out their RIF plan.
 On June 2, the First Circuit denied a stay.
 On July 14, the Supreme Court granted a stay of the preliminary injunction.
-On October 1, the court granted an assented-to motion to vacate the preliminary injunction, and granted the government’s motion to stay proceedings due to the government shutdown.
+On October 1, the court granted an assented-to motion to vacate the preliminary injunction, and granted the Government’s motion to stay proceedings due to the government shutdown.
+The court lifted the stay on November 17 but no further action has been taken.

 Department of Education: NAACP v U.S., Case No. 8:25-cv-00965 (D. Md.).
 On August 19, 2025, the district court denied Plaintiffs’ motion for a preliminary injunction.
 On September 18, the Government filed a second motion to dismiss.